Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 Usually the lease will include an obligation on the tenant to pay a service charge to the landlord which should be used for such maintenance and repair costs.

-Except in the case of very simple developments, a service charge will normally be established and each tenant will pay a share of this based on the size of the premises they occupy in relation to the rentable space in the entire building or estate.
+Except in the case of very simple developments, a service charge will normally be established and each tenant of part of a building or estate will pay a share of this based on the size of the premises they occupy in relation to the rentable space in the entire building or estate.
 In the retail sector, it is common for service charges to be weighted to reflect the costs involved in servicing different sized units, or to provide discounts to important tenants.
 Normally, certain expenses will be excluded from the service charge, such as the initial development costs of the building.

 The service charge may be capped, particularly if the space being let is not in a new building.